 Agricultural & rangeland, as well as golf course and cemetery properties on Bethel Island do not fundamentally suffer the same intensity of damage as other types of properties.
 Agricultural & rangeland properties receive only 3.1% of the land use replacement benefit as compared to residential, as shown in the Table above.
 Golf Course & cemetery properties receive only 19.2% of the land use replacement benefit as compared to residential, as shown in Table 9 above.
-However, its flood risk, flood damage and shared facilities factors are more similar to other types of properties.
-Special benefit is calculated for agricultural and rangeland properties using all four factors for the first acre, and then reduced to the relative land use factor for additional acres.
+However, its flood risk, flood damage and shared facilities factors are more similar to other types of properties. rangeland properties using all four factors for the first acre, and then reduced to the relative land use factor for additional acres.